Over 50 Years Of Combined Legal Experience In Washington

 Exposure to heat and cold can lead to a range of injuries on the job.
 Working outside on a cold or hot day, or being around extreme temperatures while you’re inside, can take its toll on you.

-Because of this exposure, you may find yourself ailing, and maybe even unable to work.
+Because of this exposure, you may find yourself ailing and maybe even unable to work.

 Now you’re stressing out about your bills.
 How will you pay them?
-How will you get back a normal life?
+How will you get back to a normal life?

 This is where worker’s compensation benefits can help.
-If your claim is successful, not only will you be able to get medical treatment at no cost to you, you can also get direct payment for lost wages and have financial security once again.
+If your claim is successful, not only will you be able to get medical treatment at no cost to you, but you can also get direct payment for lost wages and have financial security once again.

-Types of Workers’ Compensation Claims for Heat or Cold Exposure
+Types Of Workers’ Compensation Claims For Heat Or Cold Exposure

 Different injuries and illnesses can result from exposure to extreme temperatures.